timoadam/timoadam.github.io/_pages/about.md

   - /about.html
 ---

-I am a statistician primarily working in the areas of...
-Currently, I work as a postdoctoral researcher at the <span style="color: #1f96be;"><a href="https://www.st-andrews.ac.uk/" target="_blank">University of St Andrews</a></span>, UK, where I am based at the <span style="color: #1f96be;"><a href="https://www.creem.st-andrews.ac.uk/" target="_blank"> Centre for Research into Ecological and Environmental Modelling (CREEM)</a></span>.
-Previously, I did a PhD in economics (with a focus on statistics) at Bielefeld University, Germany.
+I am a statistician primarily working in the area of statistical ecology.
+Since June 2020, I work as a postdoctoral researcher at the <span style="color: #1f96be;"><a href="https://www.st-andrews.ac.uk/" target="_blank">University of St Andrews</a></span>, where I am based at the <span style="color: #1f96be;"><a href="https://www.creem.st-andrews.ac.uk/" target="_blank"> Centre for Research into Ecological and Environmental Modelling (CREEM)</a></span>.
+Between June 2016 and May 2020, I did a Ph.D. in economics at Bielefeld University, supervised by Prof. Roland Langrock.

 I am passionate about developing innovative statistical methods and their application in ecology (satellite tracking/animal movement modeling) and economics/finance (stock market modeling).